arsheenabbasali/Quora-Insincere-Questions-Prediction/Preprocessing.md

 5. **Stemming**: Stemming is the process of reducing inflection in words to their root forms such as mapping a group of words to the same stem even if the stem itself is not a valid word in the Language.
 Stemming is the process of producing morphological variants of a root/base word.

 The last step is to vectorize each word.
 6. **Vectorization**: Vectorization is used to speed up the Python code without using loop.  - Using such a function can help in minimizing the running time of code efficiently.
-Example: ‘call’ = 4.568351